8/12/2011

 JEWELRY RULE 3-3-5 FOR SWIMMING/DIVING

 By the approval of the MSHSAA Board of Directors, Missouri has adopted a more restrictive rule than the NFHS in regard to jewelry.
-This adoption was made for the sport of track and field for the 2010-11 school year, and it is being expanded to include swimming and diving for 2011-12.
+This adoption was made first for the sport of track and field, and was next expanded to include swimming and diving.

 Each swimming/diving meet should start with a coaches meeting prior to the start of the meet to handle scratches/adds and other meet information.
 The meet Director may run this meeting; however, the Referee/Starter will attend to administer a Jewelry Warning to the entire field.
 From this point forward, any violation of the Jewelry Rule will be a disqualification of the athlete from the event in which the violation occurred.